 - The tenant must have a local housing, building, or health official or other official having jurisdiction notify the landlord in writing that the conditions affect the material health or safety of the tenant (but see exceptions described below); and

 - The tenant must deliver the required notices requesting the repair as outlined above.
-However, the final notice given to the landlord must state the tenant’s intent to exercise the right to repair and deduct and include a reasonable description of the intended repairs.
-(NOTE: If the tenant sends the first request for repair by certified or registered mail, then a second notice is not required.
-The first notice is also the final notice and must state the tenant’s intent to exercise the right to repair and deduct and include a reasonable description of the intended repairs.
+However, the final notice given to the landlord must state the tenant's intent to exercise the right to repair and deduct and include a reasonable description of the intended repairs.
+(NOTE: If the tenant sends the first request for repair by certified, registered or trackable private mail carrier, then a second notice is not required.)
+The first notice sent via certified, registered or trackable private mail carrier is also the final notice and must state the tenant's intent to exercise the right to repair and deduct and include a reasonable description of the intended repairs.

 The tenant’s deduction for the cost of the repair or remedy may not exceed the amount of one month’s rent or $500, whichever is greater.
 If the tenant’s rent is subsidized in whole or in part by a governmental agency, the deduction limitation of one month’s rent shall mean the fair market rent of the dwelling and not the actual amount the tenant pays.

-In two situations a tenant may exercise rights to repair and deduct without having an official send verification that the condition is a threat to health or safety:
+In two situations a tenant may exercise the right to repair and deduct without having an official send the landlord notice that the condition is a threat to health or safety: